Tochemey/goakt/readme.md

 [![GitHub release (with filter)](https://img.shields.io/github/v/release/tochemey/goakt)](https://github.com/Tochemey/goakt/releases)

-Minimal [Go](https://go.dev/) actor framework with goodies to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.
+Distributed [Go](https://go.dev/) actor framework to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.

 GoAkt is highly scalable and available when running in cluster mode.
 It comes with the necessary features require to build a distributed actor-based system without sacrificing performance and reliability.
+With GoAkt, you can instantly create a fast, scalable, distributed system across a cluster of computers.

 If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.